On the Soul of Our Town

 In the midst of the playground experience, it is so clear to me that we all want the same thing in life, which is to build and enjoy happy, fulfilling, and loving lives with our families.

-Thanks to the presence of the world-class University of Illinois that sits in the middle of our twin cities, I have always appreciated the fact that CU’s social milieu embraces a diversity of people from all walks of life.
+Thanks to the presence of the world-class University of Illinois that sits in the middle of our twin cities, I have always appreciated the fact that CU’s social milieu embraces a diversity of people from all walks of life and nationalities including 128 foreign countries with the top four being China (5912), India (2895), South Korea (923), and Taiwan (476).
 And it just so happens that the town enjoys a lucky balance between being not too small and not too big in both population and physical size, such that we bump into each other daily at the grocery store, workplace, football stadium, park, church, mall, pool, movie theater, hardware store, bank, restaurant, and all the places where people go.
 We work and play together in a friendly and mutually respectful way that inspires productivity, creativity, innovation, but most of all, community.

 This, for me, is the soul of our town that makes it such a special place.